Print

 2. Cook the pancetta.
 Add the ground (or finely diced) pancetta to the pot and sauté until cooked through and most of the fat has been rendered (about 10 minutes).

 3. Cook the beef.
-Add 1/2 of the beef to the pot breaking it up into small pieces with the back of a spoon, season with salt, and cook until no longer pink and some of the moisture has evaporated, about 5 minutes.
+Add 1/2 of the beef to the pot breaking it up into small pieces with the back of a spoon, season with salt and black pepper, and cook until no longer pink and some of the moisture has evaporated, about 5 minutes.
 Add the rest of the beef, season with salt, and cook until the moisture has evaporated (about 10 minutes).

 4. Deglaze the pot with wine.
 Add the wine while scraping the browned bits (the fond) from the bottom of the pot.
 Let the mixture cook for at least 20 minutes and up to 25 minutes to allow the alcohol to evaporate.